warptools/warpforge-site/HACKING.md

 Here are some guidelines for how to wrangle prose and the raw markdown.

+### indentation

+_Tabs_, you monster.

+Tabs for indentation.
+Spaces for alignment.

+This is the only solution that lets one configure tabstop size freely at all times, and has the great joy of letting the tab key insert tabs and the delete key delete single characters, while never producing surprise or invoking heuristics about what should actually happen.
+Simple rules are good.

 ### page titles

 - Use the `title` property in the frontmatter to set the title that will appear in the page's `<title>` element.